Ultimate Website Design Guide

-Building a new website is big task, but like anything when building something, there are challenges that will often come into play.
-Experiencing both the good and the not so good of web design, below is a short list of points I put together based on my experience.
+Building a new website is a big task, but like anything when building something, there are challenges that will often come into play.
+Experiencing both the good and the not-so-good of web design, below is a short list of points I put together based on my experience.

 Here is the ultimate web design checklist:

 Website Design Checklists: What to Consider

 Mapping a solid plan before building the website is essential.

 Learning from past mistakes — if this is not done you can find yourself feeling all over the place and overwhelmed with extra work.
 A key ingredient here is creating a site map and a mockup of the site that will be built out.
 This will definitely come in handy during the site build.
 A user flow is another key ingredient here, as it will give you an idea of the user experience.